EnlightenedEsoteric/HOI4_things/resize to tga/README.md

 # Resize To TGA
-a small tool I made to quickly create flag files for hoi4
+## a small tool I made to quickly create flag files for hoi4

-takes the file path of an image and spits out tga files of sizes defined in rtt_settings at the defined output path (also in rtt_settings)
+takes the file path of an image and converts it into tga files in the flag folder specified in rtt_settings.py

 Requires: Python, Pillow, PathLib